Deilephila bienerti Staudinger, 1874, Stettin. ent. Ztg 35: 91. Type locality: Northeast Persia [Iran], Schahrud [Emamrud].

 Synonym.
 Hyles hippophaes miatleuskii Eitschberger & Saldaitis, 2000, Atalanta 31: 213.

 Note.
 This subspecies can be very variable in both coloration and size where numerous climatic conditions occur in close proximity to each other, such as in mountainous areas.
 Many of these forms were described as distinct subspecies but this is not warranted.
-Subspecies ornatus, transcaucasica, anatolica, bucharana, shugnana, malatiatus, caucasica and baltistana were therefore synonymized with subsp. bienerti by Pittaway (1993) and should be regarded as forms.
+Subspecies ornatus, transcaucasica, anatolica, bucharana, shugnana, malatiatus, caucasica and baltistana have been synonymized with subsp. bienerti and should be regarded as forms, although there may be some justification in retaining baltistana (semi-isolated in NE Afghanistan, Pakistan and NW India) as a good subspecies.
+However, Patzold, Marabuto, Daneck, O'Neill, Kitching & Hundsdoerfer (2021) found no evidence for a separate mitochondrial lineage in baltistana, nor consistent phenotypic differences, to separate this taxon from Hyles hippophaes bienerti.

 Wingspan: 65--80mm.
 Considerably paler and browner than related subspecies.
 A pale, oblique median line is noticeable on the underside of the forewing; hindwing patches more orange than red.
 Some large specimens found above 2000m in north-west Iran and Kashmir tend to f. caucasica in coloration.